valoudi/UdacityFinal/README.md

     Folder data : contains 3 json files : portfolio.json, profile.json and transcript.jso
     Starbucks_Capstone_notebook.ipynb : Notebook of data analysis
     requirements.txt : File used to create the python env.
 Please use it with pip install -r requirements.txt

+6 - Acknowledgements

+    Thanks to Udacity and Starbucks for the dataset and the projet.